AlexM52/info3155_a1/README.txt

 containing username:hashedpassword rows.

 We used the file 'test' as an example file for testing the password cracker.
-The password cracker also makes use of a dictionary file, password-list.lst, based on password-2011.lst from http://www.openwall.com/passwords/wordlists/password-2011.lst These files have also been included.
+The password cracker also makes use of a dictionary file, 'password-list.lst', based on password-2011.lst from http://www.openwall.com/passwords/wordlists/password-2011.lst These files have also been included.